CEDL2017/homework1/results/index.md

 #Project 5: Deep Classification

 ## Overview
-The project is related to
+The project is related to object classification.
+There are two different case.
+One is every task has itself model.
+The other is just one model handle multiple task (Obj, Ged and FA).
 > quote